-- 2.3.6 The certification body shall have policies and procedures for regulating contracted production or processing, where the contracted party is not required to be certified in their own right.
-A certification body may not issue a certificate of any type to the contracted operator. - 2.3.7 The policy shall prescribe the circumstances where the contracted party is not required to be certified.
-This shall preclude the contracted party from marketing certified products and require the raw materials supply, and the sales to be under the control of the certified licensee.
-This shall normally mean that the contracted party does not take title of the product.21 - 2.3.8 The contracted party shall be inspected by the certification body before the use of the contracted product or service.
-Subsequent inspections shall be made annually or at a frequency determined on a case-by-case basis providing that the certification body documents the reasons for the reduced frequency. - 2.3.9 The certification body shall require that the certified operator shall be held fully responsible for the contracted production or processing and be subject to sanctions in the event of non-compliance of the contracted parties.
-Guidance: The contract between the certification body and the operator shall specify the liability in respect to sanctions, unless this is already stated in the general sanctions policies. - 2.3.10 The certification body shall require that the contracted party have a contractual relationship with the certification body that includes clauses regarding compliance to the standards, obligation to provide information, and access to the certification body.
-This may either be achieved through a direct contract between the parties or by an agreement between the operator and the contracted party in which the contracted party binds itself directly to the certification body.
+- 2.3.1 The certification body shall have policies and procedures for regulating subcontracted production or processing, where the subcontracted party is not required to be certified in their own right.
+A certification body may not issue a certificate of any type to the subcontracted operator. - 2.3.2 The policy shall prescribe the circumstances where the subcontracted party is not required to be certified.
+This shall preclude the subcontracted party from marketing certified products and require the raw materials supply, and the sales to be under the control of the certified licensee.
+This shall normally mean that the subcontracted party does not take title of the product.20 - 2.3.3 The subcontracted party shall be inspected by the certification body before the use of the subcontracted product or service.
+Subsequent inspections shall be made annually or at a frequency determined on a case-by-case basis providing that the certification body documents the reasons for the reduced frequency.
+Certification granted by another certification body can be accepted provided that it falls under the scope of an IFOAM accreditation program with the same standard.
+In other cases, the certification body must inspect the subcontracted party either directly or through subcontracting an inspection body, following the outsourcing requirements. - 2.3.4 The certification body shall require that the certified operator shall be held fully responsible for the subcontracted production or processing and be subject to sanctions in the event of non-compliance of the subcontracted parties.

+Guidance: The contract between the certification body and the operator shall specify the liability with respect to sanctions, unless this is already stated in the general sanctions policies.

+2.3.5 The certification body shall require that the subcontracted party have a contractual relationship with the certification body that includes clauses regarding compliance to the standards, obligation to provide information, and access to the certification and/or accreditation body.
+This may either be achieved through a direct contract between the parties or by an agreement between the operator and the subcontracted party in which the subcontracted party binds itself directly to the certification body.

-Guidance: Where the certification body chooses not to have a direct contract with the contracted party it shall ensure that the contract between the operator and contracted party legally binds the contracted party to the certification body and the specified requirements.
-This shall mean that the
+Guidance: Where the certification body chooses not to have a direct contract with the subcontracted party it shall ensure that the contract between the operator and subcontracted party legally binds the subcontracted party to the certification body and the specified requirements.
+This shall mean that the certification body shall obtain the contracts between the operator and the subcontractor in order to verify these points.

-20 Explanatory Note: 2.3.6 to 2.3.11: This section establishes requirements applicable when a certified entity (or applicant) has subcontracted production to an operation which is not certified.
-(For example, a certified processor subcontracts with a storage, handling, or processing facility which is not certified in its own right.)
+subcontracts with a storage, handling, or processing facility which is not certified in its own right.)
 It also applies to situations where a processor or trader has subcontracted producers.

-21 Explanatory Note 2.3.7: These provisions do not prohibit the contracted party from applying for certification in their own right.
+20 Explanatory Note 2.3.2: These provisions do not prohibit the subcontracted party from applying for certification in their own right.